facebookarchive/caffe2/caffe2/share/contrib/benchmark_harness/README.md

   --git_commit GIT_COMMIT
                         The git commit on this benchmark run.
   --git_commit_time GIT_COMMIT_TIME
-                        The commit time of the git repository --exec_base_dir EXEC_BASE_DIR
+                        The commit time to the git repository --exec_base_dir EXEC_BASE_DIR
                         The base directory of the commit that the program is built from